oderwat/hubic2swiftgate/README.md

     </VirtualHost>

 *Notice: This is just an example.
-You need to adjust the paths for your system and maybe more*
+You need to adjust the paths for your system and maybe more.
+Here `hsgate` is the repository root folder which contains the `www` folder which the virtual host needs to point at.*

 Depending on where you setup the server you may need to create a port mapping from outside in you router if you want to use the gateway from another than your own network.